 The question is whether this is allowed by WMS: in 1.3.0 the XML schema says there is just one top-level layers, in 1.1.1 I am unable to find a statement for or against it (there is no XML schema, just DTD which does not provide such information).
 The backend server is ERDAS APOLLO.
 Maybe in this case of multiple top-level layers we could just patch the XML to have one empty top-level layer so that the rest of the code can make the usual assumptions.

-#4 Updated by Raul Nanclares about 3 years ago
+#4 Updated by Raul Nanclares over 5 years ago

 I just found this bug using geoserver, apparently it only affects version 2.14.
 Same WMS is working completely fine with 2.8 and 2.12.
 This WMS has many top-level raster layers but it's only happening on some of the layers not all. http://geo.guadalajara.gob.mx:8080/geoserver/gdlsig/wms?

 Something that's even weirder the WMTS is working flawlessly.

 #6 Updated by Richard Duivenvoorde over 5 years ago